TimNotHere/Tims-Clicker-Game/README.md

 # How to Install

+* 1st Make sure you have [Node.js](https://nodejs.dev/en/) installed
-* 1st Run "npm install"
+* 2nd Run "npm install"
-* 2nd Run "npm run start"
+* 3rd Run "npm run start"

 # How to Play